sofa-framework/doc/components/haptics/lcpforcefeedback.md

 <!-- generate_doc -->
 # LCPForceFeedback

-LCP force feedback for the device
+LCP force feedback for the device.

 Templates: